nheijmans/malzoo/README.md

 sudo python setup.py install
 ```

+Then extract the ZIP of ZooKeeper where you want to store the application (e.g. in /opt/) and you are ready to go (well, almost)

 #Configuration
 After the installation you need to adjust the configuration file app.conf in the config directory.
-I use the /opt/ folder in my setup and this is default in the config.
 Also don't forget to assign the correct number of CPU's, this will be used by the multiprocessing module of Python to start it's processes.

 #Usage